willh003/flowvis/README.md

     pip install uv
     ```

-3. Sync dependencies using uv:
+3. Sync Python dependencies using uv:
     ```bash
     uv sync
     ```

-## Building Jupyter Book
+## 📚 Building Jupyter Book

 The Jupyter Book is built using [jupyter-book](https://jupyterbook.org/intro.html).
 It lives in the `docs/` directory.